ozanh/tengox/README.md

 A special thanks to [Tom Gascoigne](https://github.com/tgascoigne) for his contribution.

 tengox is created to call callable Tengo functions from Go in an easier way.
-Please see test and example files.
+Please see tests, example files and [godoc](https://godoc.org/github.com/ozanh/tengox).

 You should pin tengox to a git tag (if any) in your `go.mod` file to use the stable code.